 The CPSI Certification program provides the most comprehensive and up-to-date training on playground safety issues including hazard identification, equipment specifications, surfacing requirements and risk management methods.

 NRPA's Playground Maintenance Course is a one-day (6.25 hour) educational course that covers the following topics – an overview of playground safety standards and guidelines, playground owner responsibilities and maintenance discussions on playground equipment, surfacing and site items.
-Participants will receive a Playground Maintenance Certificate upon completion of the course.
+Participants will receive a certificate upon completion of the Playground Maintenance Course.

 Playground Inspection Kits include the equipment necessary to check for head and neck entrapment hazards as well as protrusion and entanglement hazards on playgrounds.
 Developed to meet Consumer Product Safety Commission guidelines.
 Includes projection gauges, head and torso probes, fish probe and a carrying bag.